Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/construct/flesh-golem.md

 NoteIcon: monster
 BestiaryType: construct
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-169, Curse of Strahd, The Rise of Tiamat, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries.
+169, Curse of Strahd, The Rise of Tiamat, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries.
 Available in the SRD and the Basic Rules."
 ---
 # [Flesh Golem](2-Mechanics/CLI/bestiary/construct/flesh-golem.md)
 *Source: Monster Manual p.
-169, Curse of Strahd, The Rise of Tiamat, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries.
+169, Curse of Strahd, The Rise of Tiamat, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries.
 Available in the SRD and the Basic Rules.*

 A flesh golem is a grisly assortment of humanoid body parts stitched and bolted together into a muscled brute imbued with formidable strength.
 Its brain is capable of simple reason, though its thoughts are no more sophisticated than those of a young child.
 The golem's muscle tissue responds to the power of lightning, invigorating the creature with vitality and strength.
 Powerful enchantments protect the golem's skin, deflecting spells and all but the most potent weapons.